pagkly/Zed/Investopedia3/Introduction to Filing Status.md

 ## Qualifying Widow(er) With Dependent Child

 During the year in which a spouse dies, the surviving spouse can typically use the joint filing status.
-For the two tax years following the year of a spouse's death, the surviving spouse can file as a [qualifying widow or widower](https://www.investopedia.com/terms/q/qualifying-widow.asp).
+For the two tax years following the year of a spouse's death, the surviving spouse can file as a [[qualifying widow or widower]](https://www.investopedia.com/terms/q/qualifying-widow.asp).
 While the surviving spouse cannot continue to claim an exemption for the deceased spouse, s/he may claim the standard deduction for a married couple filing jointly.9

 The tax bracket and income range for widow(ers) is the same as that for married filing jointly.10